crsren/minexx/smart_contract/Token Technical Documentation.md

 **Smart Contract Functions**

 As mentioned earlier, the functions that are callable by interacting with the smart contract are grouped into three sections, based upon which parties have permissions to call them.
 These sections are: Minexx, Investors and Regulatory Bodies.
-The addresses that are provided with the valid permissions to call functions in the Investors and Regulatory Bodies groups are ones that have been added by the Minexx account to _whitelistedInvestors _and _regulatoryBodies_, respectively.
+The addresses that are provided with the valid permissions to call functions in the Investors and Regulatory Bodies groups are ones that have been added by the Minexx account to _whitelistedInvestors_ and _regulatoryBodies_, respectively.

 There is only one address that has the permissions for the Minexx functions, and this address is conveniently named _Minexx_, as described in the Other State Variables section above.
-This _Minexx _variable is set when the smart contract is initially deployed to the Ethereum blockchain, and it is set to the deployer’s address in a _constructor()_ function.
-In Solidity, you can only define one _constructor() _function per contract and it will only be invoked once, at the time of initial deployment of the contract [3].
+This _Minexx_ variable is set when the smart contract is initially deployed to the Ethereum blockchain, and it is set to the deployer’s address in a _constructor()_ function.
+In Solidity, you can only define one _constructor()_ function per contract and it will only be invoked once, at the time of initial deployment of the contract [3].
 By recording the address that is sending the transaction that deploys the contract, we can store it in this variable, and use that for certain permissions.

 <img src="smartcontract.png" width="800" height="500">

 **Minexx**

-The following is a list of all the functions that are only callable if the transaction calling the functions is sent from the _Minexx_ address:
+The following is a list of all the functions that are only callable if the transaction calling the functions originates from the _Minexx_ address:

 <table>